 “Horses are capable of teaching us a great deal about ourselves, and the effect we have on the teams we live with and work with.
 They serve as mirrors to our soul, because they are masters of observation, and have no hidden agendas.”

 After ten years, Rose’s health problems returned and it was again recommended she move, this time to a lower altitude with a drier climate.
 So, she and her horses and youngest daughter made the trek west to Castaic in 2016.

 Today she conducts the Inventing Your Life seminars, the Spirituality & Horses workshops, Leadership and Team Building with Horses, and any individual sessions based on need.
 “My passion is still to help clients fulfill their purpose, discover their God-given talents, and raise the level of awareness in their interactions with those around them.
 It’s important to be on the track that will get you to your goal and I facilitate that process with the horses.

 “We are in great need of volunteers, both physical and financial.
 Volunteers make the programs possible.
 We also offer work study programs which allows a person to work in exchange for tuition cost.”
 Information about volunteering, donating, or attending a program can be found at www.Swancenter.org

 ADVERTISE WITH US

-Congratulations to élite Magazine’s Ultimate Gentlemen in Business Professionals!
+Congratulations to élite Magazine’s Ultimate Medical Professionals!
 These are the best of the best in their field voted on by thousands of community members and our readers.
 Be sure if you go see them to say you saw it in élite Magazine.
-For more...
+Read more about them on the...